pieroxy/conkw/doc/GRABBER_HTTPS_CERT.md

 * *Full name:* `net.pieroxy.conkw.webapp.grabbers.HttpsCertGrabber`
 * *Default instance name:* `httpscert`

+## Use cases

+* You want to monitor the expiration dates of some https certificates.
+* You want a way to make sure your Let's Encrypt certs auto-renewal scripts work.

 ## Configuration
 The configuration property is `names`.
 It contains a comma separated list of domain names.